FrameworkComputer/qmk_hid/README.md

           Set backlight brightness percentage or get, if no value provided --backlight-breathing [<BACKLIGHT_BREATHING>]
-          Set backlight breathing or get, if no value provided [possible values: true, false] --bootloader
+          Set backlight breathing or get, if no value provided [possible values: true, false] --eeprom-reset
+          Reset the EEPROM contents (Not supported by all firmware) --bootloader
           Jump to the bootloader
   -h, --help